soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 Get-Mailbox <username> | Select-Object -ExpandProperty AuditAdmin
 ```

 ## Change or restore mailbox actions logged by default

-As previously explained, one of the key benefits of mailbox auditing on-by-default is that you don't have to manage the mailboxes actions that are audited.
+As previously explained, one of the key benefits of mailbox auditing on by default is that you don't have to manage the mailboxes actions that are audited.
 Microsoft does this for you and will automatically add new mailbox actions to be audited by default when they are released.
 However, your organization may have reasons to audit a set of mailbox actions that are different than the default ones.
 This section shows you how to change the mailbox actions that are audited for each of the logon type, and how to revert back to the Microsoft-managed default actions.

 > [!IMPORTANT]
 > If you make any change to the mailbox actions for a user that are logged by default (as described in the next section), then any new mailbox actions released by Microsoft will not be audited for those mailboxes.
 You'll have to explicitly add new mailbox action to the list of actions that are audited for a logon type.